BIMSBbioinfo/pigx/documentation/user_installation_doc.md

 To investigate the abundance of other existing species in the wastewater samples the **unaligned reads** will be taxonomicly classified with [Kraken2](https://github.com/DerrickWood/kraken2).
 The Kraken2 requires a database of the genomes against the reads are getting aligned, therefore keep in mind that you can only find those species which are included in the chosen database.
 For documentation how to set this up, see: [Prepare databases](#prepare-databases).
 For a better and interactive visualization of all species present in the wastewater [Krona](https://github.com/marbl/Krona/wiki) is used.
 Also here a small step of setting up a database is needed before running the pipeline, see: [Prepare databases](#prepare-databases).

 ## Output

-* Merged Report including:
+* overview report including:
-   * Overview of development of variant and mutation abundance over time and locations
+   * Visualization of the development of SARS-CoV-2 variants and mutations over time and locations from all samples provided.
-   * Quality Control report of raw and processed (trimmed) reads
+   * Quality Control report per sample: number of covered amplicons, read coverage and MultiQC report for raw and trimmed reads
-   * Variant report
-   * Taxonomic classification
+   * Variants report per sample: variant analysis of SARS-CoV-2 from each wastewater sample and identification of variants of concern
+   * Taxonomic classification: a table and pie chart of the species found in the unaligned reads
-* SAM/ BAM files of the aligned and unaligned reads against SARS-CoV-2
+* *SAM* / *BAM* files per sample: aligned and unaligned reads against SARS-CoV-2
+* SNV files per sample *(vcf)*:  listing all detected SNVs (single-nucleotide-variants) in the aligned reads
+* VEP reports per sample *(csv)*: VEP (Variant effector prediction) files show the amino acid mutations by using [Ensembl VEP - COVID-19](https://covid-19.ensembl.org/info/docs/tools/vep/index.html)
+* Kraken2 files per sample *(txt)*: gives an overview of all found species in the unaligned reads together with the NCBI taxonomy ID
+* log files for all major analysis steps performed by the pipeline

 # Installation